Neanderfunk/r3s-nrw/content/news/Mumble_Mi-21.10.2020.en.md

 language: en
 ---

-next organizational mubmel will be -as usual- take place on
+next organizational mubmle will be -as usual- held on [mumble.freifunk.net](https://mumble.freifunk.net/) in channel "/communities/r3s"
-[mumble.freifunk.net](https://mumble.freifunk.net/)
-in channel "/communities/r3s"